To the readers of the Anheuser-Busch InBev 2017 Annual Report:

 By performing our procedures at site level, together with additional procedures at corporate level, we have been able to obtain sufficient and appropriate assurance evidence about the group’s reported information to provide a conclusion about The Selected Information.

 Responsibilities of the Executive Board for The Selected Information

-The Executive Board is also responsible for such internal control as it determines is necessary to enable the preparation of The Selected Information that is free from material misstatement, whether due to fraud or error.
+The Executive Board of Management is also responsible for such internal control as the Executive Board of Management determines is necessary to enable the preparation of The Selected Information that is free from material misstatement, whether due to fraud or error.